Learn

 - Any personal items you need such as medicine

 - Store all loose items you keep outside, like a grill, potted plants, or bicycles, inside.
-(You don't want saltwater to ruin your items in the event of a storm surge.
-And during heavy winds, some items can become projectiles, potentially damaging your home or other people's homes.)
+(Saltwater can ruin items in the event of a storm surge.
+During heavy winds, some items can become projectiles, potentially damaging your home or other people's dwellings.)

 - Make sure nothing is blocking the storm drains so that water doesn't flood your home.